crate/crate-howtos/docs/going-into-production.rst

 You must configure the ``node-01-md.acme-prod.internal.example.com`` hostname using DNS.
 You must then set `network.host`_ to match the DNS name.

-You should use the hostname to describe each logically.
+You should use the hostname to describe each node logically.
 To this end, the example hostname (above) has four components:

 - ``example.com`` -- The root domain name
 - ``internal`` -- The internal private network
 - ``acme-prod`` -- The cluster name
-- ``node-01-md`` -- The node name
+- ``node-01-md`` -- The :ref:`node label <prod-config-node-labels>`

 When CrateDB is bound to a non-loopback address, CrateDB will enforce the :ref:`bootstrap checks <bootstrap-checks>`.
 These checks may require changes to